prendradjaja/prendradjaja.github.io/vim/vimrc.md

 (What's a mapping? `:imap x yz` means that whenever you press `x` in insert mode, Vim will act like you pressed `yz`.
 So you know, you usually want `:inoremap`, which is non-recursive.
-See the Vim `:help key-mapping` or any of various online resources for more.)
+See `:help key-mapping` or any of various online resources for more.)

 Here's one example of a pair of mappings you can use to make getting out of insert mode easier.
 (On a standard QWERTY keyboard, this is really good,